muzakkirhussain011/unifyai_demos/Unify/Talk_To_Your_Data/README.md

 2. **📂 Data Upload**: Upload a CSV file and preview it in the app.
 3. **💬 Query Interaction**:
    - Ask questions about your data.
-   - The LLM responds with **insights** or **visualizations**.
+   - The LLM responds with **insights**
-   - If a histogram is requested, select a specific column to visualize 📊.

 ---

 ### 🎨 Motivation
 This app showcases how **AI can enhance data analysis** by making it simple and fun.
 It empowers users to engage with their data conversationally, making data science more **accessible** and **approachable** for everyone.

 ---

-### 🧠 Key Concepts
-- **Natural Language Processing**: Enables the LLMs to understand and respond naturally to your questions.
-- **Data Visualization**: Easily generate histograms and charts to interpret your results visually.

----

 ## 📂 Repository and Deployment

 ### 🔍 Access the Source Code
-The source code for **Chat with Your CSV Data** is available [here](https://github.com/your-github-repo-link).
+The source code for **Talk To Your Data** is available [here](https://github.com/muzakkirhussain011/talk-to-your-data/).

 ### 🌐 Live Application
-Access the live app here: [Chat with Your CSV on Streamlit](https://your-streamlit-app-url-here)
+Access the live app here: [Chat with Your CSV on Streamlit](https://talk-to-your-data-unifyai.streamlit.app/)

 ---